Ojas6987/LeagueOfLegendsWinPrediction/README.md

 ---

 ## Framing the Problem ##
 For our prediction problem, we wanted to specifically take individual player data from the dataset, assuming we had all data after a game except the actual result of the game, and use that data to predict whether a player was on a winning or losing team.
-Therefore, for this problem, we used a **decision tree classifier** and used **binary classification**, with a 1 representing a win and 0 representing a loss.
+Therefore, for this problem, we used a **decision tree classifier**  first for our baseline and then changed to **logistic regression** for our final model, using **binary classification**, with a 1 representing a win and 0 representing a loss.
 Our response variable was **result**, or the result of the game (win or loss).
 This was clearly the variable we wanted to predict.
 For our metrics, we used **accuracy**, knowing that the dataset will likely not be skewed in classes as every player has to either win or lose, and for every winning player there will therefore be an equivalent losing player.
 Because of this reason, we felt comfortable using accuracy as our primary metric.

 ---